steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Tweets that Work

 I do share a lot of news articles.
-I often just quote something interesting from the news if it doesn’t need strong commentary, but something that does show that it’s worth your time.
+I often just quote something interesting from the news if it doesn’t need strong commentary, but the inclusion of a pull quote helps show that it’s worth your time.

 The tweets that are the most engaging, however, usually are original content, particularly in context with your audience and topics of interest.
-Here are some of my top performing tweets of the last few months, with about 80K–450K impressions.
+Here are some of my top performing tweets of the last few months, with about 80K–450K impressions each.
 Sometimes it’s the [ridiculous tweets that explode](https://twitter.com/steipete/status/1310331623729229827), and sometimes you [don’t need words](https://twitter.com/steipete/status/1306884214252613632?s=20).
 It also can be news commentary if the comment [really nails it](https://twitter.com/steipete/status/1288151223028322304) or just [really fits](https://twitter.com/steipete/status/1281547449660825601).

 {% twitter https://twitter.com/steipete/status/1313864628967964672?s=21 %}